Irrational-Encoding-Wizardry/guide.encode.moe/encoding/preparation.md

 or `--fgo` (film grain optimization), as well as additional AQ algorithms (`aq2-mode`, `aq3-mode`, and parameters for these), which are generally regarded as useless for almost all sources.
+The current tmod release can be downloaded from [the github page][tmod-git-releases].

 A newer, more efficient alternative is HEVC, with x265 being the most popular encoder.